SwayLtd/Sway-App/README.md

 ### Known Issues

+- (Timetable) Shift to right of grid view if only one stage or artist to be displayed on timetable (only follower artist: true)
 - Residents don't need to be limited in modal bottom sheets
 - (Notification) Ticket notification actions are not working
 - (Notification) Ticket notification doesn't show the ticket on click